PCRuniversum/PCRedux/paper/paper.md

 # Summary

-Data having a sigmoid ('S'-shaped) curvature are found in numerous experiments.
+Data having a sigmoid ('S'-shaped) curvature can be found in numerous experiments.
 An example are amplification curve data from quantitative Polymerase Chain Reactions (qPCR).
-The qPCR is an indispensable method in many disciplines such as human diagnostics and forensics [@martins_dna_2015].
-There are dedicated software packages for the analysis of qPCR data, which can be used for the quantification of target DNA [@pabinger_survey_2014, @rodiger_r_2015].
-These software packages provide complex pipelines, and a rich sets of criteria to process qPCR data adequately.
-This includes the pre-processing of raw data, fitting of non-linear models on raw data, the calculation of the cycle of quantification the calculation of amplification efficiencies, the relative gene expression analysis, normalization procedures, and data management [@rodiger_chippcr:_2015, @spiess_impact_2015, @rodiger_enabling_2017,
+The qPCR is an indispensable technology in many disciplines such as human diagnostics and forensics [@martins_dna_2015].
+There are software packages for the analysis of qPCR data, which can be used for the quantification of target DNA [@pabinger_survey_2014, @rodiger_r_2015].
+These software packages provide pipelines, and a rich sets of criteria to process qPCR data adequately.
+This includes the pre-processing of raw data, fitting of non-linear models on raw data, the calculation of the cycle of quantification, the calculation of amplification efficiencies, the relative gene expression analysis, normalization procedures, and data management [@rodiger_chippcr:_2015,
-@mallona_chainy:_nodate].
-Yet, non of them aims to make use of the curvature for classification and machine learning.
+@spiess_impact_2015, @rodiger_enabling_2017, @mallona_chainy:_nodate].
+Yet,
+there exits no open source software package which can be used for feature extraction from amplification curves for  classification and machine learning.

-The `PCRedux` package contains functions and data sets for machine learning and statistical analysis with a focus on amplification curve data.
-The data sets originate form qPCRs, which were created and rated by human experts.
+The `PCRedux` package contains functions and qPR data sets for machine learning and statistical analysis.
+The  amplifications curves were rated by human experts.
 Amplification curves have characteristics, which can be used for the classification.
 Analysis on the curve data such as change-point analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting are applied to the qPCR data and yield more than 30 features.
 This can be used